chris-townsend/project-three/README.md

     - Input `CREDS` and the content of your Google Sheet API creds file as another config var and click add.

-      *This step is only applicable if your using a Google sheet API to add*
+      *This step is only applicable if you're using a Google sheet API to add*

     ![Config Vars](./readme-content/images/heroku-config-vars.webp)